cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 The mempool implements a cache of received transactions that it uses to discard already-seen transactions, thus avoiding processing duplicates.

-Transactions remain in the cache until the application replies in `ResponseCheckTx` that a transaction is invalid.
-This can occur the first time a transaction is received and processed by `CheckTx`, or when all the transactions in the mempool need to be rechecked after a new block has been delivered to the application.
-Another instance is when the consensus reactor [updates](#update) the mempool after finalizing a
+Transactions remain in the cache until the application replies that a transaction is invalid.
+This can occur in three cases.
+1. The first time a transaction is received and processed by `CheckTx`.
-block: if there was an error while executing a transaction, as indicated by the application in `ResponseFinalizeBlock`, then the transaction is removed from the cache.
+2. When the block executor [updates](#update) the mempool, right after finalizing and committing a block: if there was an error while executing a transaction against the application, then it is removed from the cache.
+3. When all the transactions in the mempool need to be rechecked after a new block has been delivered to the application.

+In the first and third cases, the reply from the application is a `ResponseCheckTx` message.
+In the second case, the reply is a `ResponseFinalizeBlock`.

 All these cases are for removing invalid transactions, so the cache also requires that `keep-invalid-txs-in-cache` is set to false.
 The configuration